Last Updated on November 14, 2022

 If this is your first Au Pair gig, feel free to include additional employment experiences you have had working with children from instance babysitting or volunteering at a creche, for example.
 The tutoring experience is also relevant to childcare as well as helping out at the afterschool programs in your area.
 Camp counseling is another example of a relevant vocational experience you can add to fill up your resume.

 6. Skills Summary/Key Skills:

-A separate skills section may boost the impact of your application significantly because you are providing a list of most prominent technical skills and also interpersonal skills, which gives the reader insight into your proficiencies as well as the type of person you are.
+A separate skills section may boost the impact of your application significantly because you are providing a list of the most prominent technical skills and also interpersonal skills, which gives the reader insight into your proficiencies as well as the type of person you are.
 The best way to add capabilities is by using a Skills Matrix.
-More on this later on in this write up.
-A skills summary also helps to get your resume noticed by recruiters (whether human or IA), mainly if you use the same wording of skills set listed by the job advertisement.
+More on this later on in this write-up.
+A skills summary also helps to get your resume noticed by recruiters (whether human or IA), mainly if you use the same wording of the skills set listed by the job advertisement.

 What to Highlight in an Au Pair Resume

 To land an au-pair job, you need to create a compelling resume with all the vital details that parents and family representatives need to know about you to decide on whether you would fit into the family structure and get along with their children.

 The first aspect to highlight would be your availability.
 Some Au Pairs work part-time because they combine childcare work with studying at a university in the host country.
 How many hours would you be available to the family?
 Au Pairs in general work between 20 – 45 hours per week.
 Also, indicate whether you are available during weekends and if you are comfortable traveling with the family when they go on vacation or take short trips during weekends.